trevyn/egui_node_graph/README.md

 # Egui Node Graph 2

+This is an up-to-date and maintained fork of setzer22/egui_node_graph, which has been archived.
+Issues and PRs welcome.

 > There you have it!
 Now go build your next awesome node graph thing in Rust 🦀

 [![Latest version](https://img.shields.io/crates/v/egui_node_graph2.svg)](https://crates.io/crates/egui_node_graph2)